Bethel: Hellenistic, Roman, Byzantine and medieval periods

-Bethel/Beitin was again inhabited and fortified by Bacchides the Syrian in the time of the Maccabees.
-Josephus tells us that Bethel was captured by Vespasian.
 Robinson notes that after the writings of Eusebius and Jerome, he found no further references to Bethel in the written historical record.
 However, he notes that the ruins at Beitin are greater than those of a village and seem to have undergone expansion after the time of Jerome, noting also the presence of what appear to be ruins of churches from the Middle Ages.
-The town appears on the 6th century Madaba Map as "Louza (Λουζα), also known as Bethel (Βεθηλ, Bethēl)".
+The town appears on the 6th century Madaba Map as Louza (Λουζα), also known as Bethel (Βεθηλ, Bethēl)".